Kinodynamic Motion Retargeting for Humanoid Locomotion via Multi-Contact Whole-Body Trajectory Optimization: Introduction

 Recent advances in humanoid locomotion have been largely driven by imitation learning and related approaches that transfer human-based motions, obtained primarily using motion capture (MoCap), to real-world humanoid robots.
 By incorporating human motion references into reward design, humanoid robots can reproduce agile and natural human-like behaviors.
 Furthermore, prior work has demonstrated that high-quality motion references can be leveraged to distilling reusable motion policies for generalizable control across a variety of downstream tasks \cite{peng2021amp,liao2025beyondmimic}.

 However, human-based motions cannot be applied to robot motion directly; bridging the gap between human and robot morphology necessitates a motion retargeting process.
 This process must rigorously account for discrepancies in joint limits, mass distribution, and actuation capabilities.
-Consequently, it inevitably introduces physical artifacts, such as foot sliding, ground penetration, and dynamically infeasible transitions.
+State-of-the-art retargeting methods only perform this mapping using kinematics, consequently introducing physical artifacts, such as foot sliding, ground penetration, and dynamically infeasible transitions \cite{araujo2025retargeting}.
 If these artifacts are not explicitly resolved, they persist throughout the training process, forcing the learning agent to compensate for physically impossible references.
-This inherently limits the sample efficiency and ultimate performance of the downstream control policies \cite{araujo2025retargeting}.
+This inherently limits the sample efficiency and ultimate performance of the downstream control policies.

-Effectively eliminating these artifacts without explicitly enforcing system dynamics and contact complementarity constraints remains a formidable challenge for existing purely kinematics-based optimization methods.
-This deficiency is particularly evident in multi-contact locomotion, where the system must accurately manage the natural human heel-to-toe roll.
-As illustrated in Fig. \ref{fig:biomech-gait}, this continuous rolling motion involves a complex stance phase contact sequence that begins with an initial heel strike, progressing to a full flat-foot stance, and ends in a concentrated, toe-only contact. \cite{uchida2021biomechanics}.
-Replicating this fluid weight transfer on a humanoid robot is inherently difficult due to the hybrid, time-varying nature of the contact sequence and the additional instability it introduces.